YangV0705/SEL/README.md

 # SQL Cyber Missions

-An immersive interactive educational game teaching SQL through a cyberpunk storyline.
+A gamified SQL learning platform with emotionally responsive NPCs powered by Claude 3 Haiku and SEL principles.

 ## 🎮 Project Overview

+SQL Cyber Missions is an interactive educational game that teaches SQL through a hacker-themed storyline.
-Players solve a series of SQL-based missions to track down a rogue hacker and protect the digital world.
-The game combines storytelling, tasks, and dynamic NPC feedback to make learning SQL engaging and immersive.
+Learners solve a series of SQL-based missions to track down a rogue hacker and protect digital infrastructure.
+The platform integrates **Social and Emotional Learning (SEL)** to reduce frustration and increase engagement.
+Learners receive personalized support from three emotionally intelligent NPCs, powered by Claude 3 Haiku.

 ## Characters
-- **Cipher** – Technical assistant offering SQL hints.
+- **Cipher** – Offers SQL syntax and logic hints when an incorrect query is submitted.
-- **Zen** – Provides emotional guidance and motivation.
+- **Zen** – Provides emotional support when frustration is detected (e.g., repeated deletions or long task time).
-- **Phoebe** – Tracks your progress and gives feedback.
+- **Phoebe** – Offers praise and encouragement when effort is detected or after a blank/halted attempt.

 ## How to Play
 1. Clone the repository: